-Carefully unpack the MagnaLOAD and accessories saving all packing materials and included enclosures.
+Carefully unpack the MagnaLOAD electronic load and accessories saving all packing materials and included enclosures.
 Inspect the product for possible shipping damage.
 Check that there are no broken knobs or connectors, the external surface is not scratched or dented, the meter faces are not damaged, and all controls move freely.
 Any external damage may be an indication of internal damage.
-If there is any damage, notify the shipping carrier and Magna-Power immediately: www.magna-power.com/support.
+If there is any damage, notify the shipping carrier and Magna-Power immediately.

-The following parts are included with all MagnaLOAD models:
+The following parts are included with all WRx Series MagnaLOAD DC electronic load models:

 - USB cable (Type A to Type B)